Stack Trace Reader

 The Stack Trace Reader reads the debug information from the fully linked ELF file (the ELF file that contains the Core Engine, the other libraries, the BSP, the OS, and the compiled Application).
 It prints the decoded stack trace.

-When Multi-Sandbox capability is enabled, the stack trace reader can simultaneously decode heterogeneous stack traces with lines owned by different Sandboxed Applications and the Kernel.
+When Multi-Sandbox capability is enabled, the Stack Trace Reader can simultaneously decode heterogeneous stack traces with lines owned by different Sandboxed Applications and the Kernel.
 Lines owned by the Kernel can be decoded with the Executable debug information file (optionally made available by your Kernel provider).

 package com.mycompany;

-public class Test {
+public class MyApp {

 public static void main(String[] args) {